makerdao/mips/MIP10/mip10.md

 MIP10c10 subproposals must use the template located at **[MIP10c10-Subproposal-Template.md](MIP10c10-Subproposal-Template.md)**.

-1. A customer or Oracle Team publishes the [MIP10c10-Subproposal-Template](MIP10c10-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.
+1. A customer, community member, or Oracle Team publishes the [MIP10c10-Subproposal-Template](MIP10c10-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.

+2. At this point the proposal is in limbo until an Oracle Teams commits to doing the work required and continue the Oracle Removal process.

 If voluntary:
-    2. The Oracle Team(s) contacts the customer via the email provided in MIP10c3/MIP10c9 to verify this action.
+    3. The Oracle Team contacts the customer via the email provided in MIP10c3/MIP10c9 to verify this action.
-    3. The Oracle Team(s) bundle the proposal into the next Executive Vote.
+    4. The Oracle Team bundles the proposal into the next Executive Vote.
-    4. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.
+    5. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submits a PR to the MIPS Github repo.

 If involuntary:
-    2. The Oracle Team(s) gives the customer 30 days notice via the email the customer provided in MIP10c3/MIP10c9.
+    3. The Oracle Team gives the customer 30 days notice via the email the customer provided in MIP10c3/MIP10c9.
-    3. After the 30 day period has elapsed, the Oracle Team(s) bundle the proposal into the next Executive Vote.
+    4. After the 30 day period has elapsed, the Oracle Team bundles the proposal into the next Executive Vote.
-    4. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.
+    5. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submits a PR to the MIPS Github repo.

 ---